 Should You Spend Money On A Dating Site?

-Have you considered creating a profile on a dating site?
+Are you considering creating a profile on a dating site?
 I sometimes read forums about online dating, and I noticed someone posted that a particular site worked better than eHarmony.
-To me that is quite an audacious promise as I, and many of my friends, have discovered that pretty much all online dating sites will deliver the same results.
-The only difference between a pay site and a free site is you have to pay to talk to people, and there is no guarantee that you will even jive with the people you speak to once you hand over your hard earned cash.
+To me, that is quite an audacious promise as I, and many of my friends, have discovered that pretty much all online dating sites will deliver the same results.
+The only difference between a pay site and a free site is you have to pay to talk to people, and there is no guarantee that you will even jive with the people you speak to once you hand over your hard-earned cash.
 Twenty years ago there were dating agencies that claimed that for a fee they could help you find true love, but I could not testify to whether these work well because I never used one.
 Sites such as match.com, eharmony.com, christiansingles.com, and many others are the online equivalents of the dating services many people used to use.
-Some people still use those today, but online services have taken away a large chunk of business from their storefront counterparts with aggressive advertising campaigns showing pictures of happy coupes.
+Some people still use those today, but online services have taken away a large chunk of business from their storefront counterparts with aggressive advertising campaigns showing pictures of happy couples.
 Whether you want to pay to meet your online dates or just try free sites is up to you, but I am writing this hub about my experiences to educate others about all the options available before you decide you must "pay for love".

 Buyer Warning: Online Dating Can Be A Very Dangerous Thing

 I am not trying to sound like your mother and warn you about going outside after dark, but yes I will probably sound like your mother when I say be very careful before venturing into the world of online dating.
 During the first few dates you always want to meet in public and let a friend know where you are going.
 I stopped dating people I met online a few months ago because I felt I was being way too risky and I am thankful nothing happened to me, but if always meet in a public place it can be safe and secure.